shahnoorgit/envfy/README.md

 - Pushenv derives the AES key
 - Decrypts the remote blob
-- Writes `.env` to disk
+- Writes the stage-specific `.env` file to disk
-- Stores the derived key locally so future pulls don’t require the passphrase
+- Stores the derived key locally so future pulls don't require the passphrase

 Done. 🎉